madesimply/fluent/README.md

 See the examples folder for more details.

-Don't be limited by these examples, fluent APIs are useful in many other areas such as:
-- Data validation and sanitization
-- Chaining API calls with structured error handling
-- Implementing complex business logic
-- Orchestrating multi-step workflows
-- Creating reusable and testable methods
-- Building dynamic query builders
-- Managing feature toggles and configurations
-- Handling user authentication and authorization flows
-- Aggregating and processing data from multiple sources
-- Coordinating event-driven actions

 ## Serializing & Sharing Operation Chains
 Operation chains can be serialized to `JSON`, which means they can be stored or shared acoess systems.
 Suppose you have a validation chain that is used to validate an input on the client.
 That chain can be stored to a database, then reused to validate on the server.